Updated: 5/9/22 | May 9th, 2022

-I didn’t like Pai.
-Wait.
-Check that — I liked Pai, I just didn’t love Pai.
 For years, travelers have told me how much they loved Pai.
 “It’s aaaaa-mazing!
 It’s so much fun.
-There’s healthy food, incredible drinks, and beautiful mountains.
-You’ll never want to leave,” they would explain, as if talking about the Garden of Eden.
+There’s healthy food, lots of booze, waterfalls, and mountains to hike.
+You’ll never want to leave,” they would explain as if talking about the Garden of Eden.

-When I started traveling this region in 2006, I rarely heard the name Pai mentioned.
+When I started traveling around Southeast Asia in 2006, I rarely heard Pai mentioned.
 It was far off the beaten path, and back then I was all about staying on the beaten path.
 I wanted people and parties.

-As I explored town later that day, I understood why backpackers love Pai, why they write so effusively about it and accentuate the world love when they mention it.
+On arrival, it didn’t take long to see why backpackers love Pai, why they write so effusively about it and stress the word love when they mention it.
 Nestled in the mountains and surrounded by waterfalls and wondrous hiking trails, Pai is a tiny town where life moves at a pace that would frustrate even the most laid-back Spaniard.

 It is a backpacker’s mountain paradise.

 I especially loved the day trip to the Tham Lod caves.
-In mid-afternoon, you’re driven by one of the many tour operators (don’t worry which, they all go the same way) to Mo Paeng waterfall, where you can go for a swim, and then to Sai Ngam (secret) hot springs, a viewpoint, and finally the caves, where you arrive right before sunset.
+In mid-afternoon, you’re driven by one of the many tour operators (don’t worry which, they all go the same way) to Mo Paeng waterfall, where you can go for a swim, and then to Sai Ngam hot springs, a viewpoint, and finally the caves, where you arrive right before sunset.

 But it’s not for me anymore.

-If you should go to Pai, stay on the outskirts town in a lovely little bungalow, rent a bike, traverse the hills, bathe in cool waterfalls, or explore some caves.
+If you should go to Pai, be sure to stay on the outskirts of town in a lovely little bungalow.
+Rent a bike, traverse the hills, bathe in cool waterfalls, and explore some caves.

 Get the In-Depth Budget Guide to Thailand!

-My detailed, 170+ page guidebook is made for budget travelers like you!
-It cuts out the fluff found in other guidebooks and gets straight to the practical information you need to travel and save money while in Thailand, a country I used to call home (so I know it really well!).
-You’ll find suggested itineraries, budgets, ways to save money, on and off the beaten path things to see and do, non-touristy restaurants, markets, and bars, and much more!!
-Click here to learn more and get started.
+My detailed 350+ page guidebook is made for budget travelers like you!
+It cuts out the fluff found in other guidebooks and gets straight to the practical information you need to travel around Thailand.
+You’ll find suggested itineraries, budgets, ways to save money, on and off-the-beaten-path things to see and do, non-touristy restaurants, markets, bars, safety tips, and much more!
+Click here to learn more and get your copy today.